Visual Arts: No Jobs in the Arts CIC

 25+

-The types of professional development opportunities No Jobs in the Arts create include free events, workshops, artwork creation commissions, educational activities, exhibitions, and publications.
+Professional development opportunities that No Jobs in the Arts creates include free events, workshops, commissions to make art, educational activities, exhibitions, and publications.
 These are always delivered by, for, or with early-career creatives.

-The services offered by No Jobs in the Arts aim to support artist development in the creative sector across the UK.
-The team are nomadic, and are specialist in working with early-career creatives.
-Their creative project management experience spans collaborating online and in-person, with creative spaces, places, and people.
+No Jobs in the Arts provides services to help artists grow in the UK’s creative industries.
+The team specialises in sup[porting early-career creatives.
+Their creative project management experience includes online and in-person collaboration with creative spaces, places, and people.
 Get in contact with the team to find out more.

 Skip to content